DCASE-REPO/psds_eval/README.md

 represents the threshold value.

-Once the `psds_eval` package is installed you may run the evaluation example using the python script from the examples folder like so:
+Once the `psds_eval` package is installed you may run the evaluation example using the Python script from the examples folder like so:
 ```
 $ python examples/run_psds.py
 ```